capsseminar/Spring-2019/README.md

 # Computational Applications to Policy and Strategy

-The CAPS AI Policy and Strategy skills course is an immersive six-part seminar that trains participants in the role of a fictional Forward-Deployed Policy Engineer tasked with overseeing AI systems deployed in an ongoing conflict zone.
+The CAPS AI Policy and Strategy (CAPS) skills course is an immersive six-part seminar that trains participants in the role of a fictional Forward-Deployed Policy Engineer tasked with overseeing AI systems deployed in an ongoing conflict zone.

-The course begins with an AI bootcamp and quickly moves participants “into the field” to confront case studies rooted in real needs in the test environment of Afghanistan.
-Taught at Johns Hopkins SAIS in the Spring 2019 semester.
+The course begins with an AI bootcamp and quickly moves participants “into the field” to confront case studies rooted in real needs in the test environment of Afghanistan's contested territories.
+The seminar was most recently taught at Johns Hopkins SAIS in Spring 2019.

 ___

 ### Updates

-We're excited that CAPS will continue to be taught at Johns Hopkins SAIS in the Fall 2019 semester.
-We're currently updating our curriculum and lecture materials.
-Therefore, some of this repo will be "under construction".
+We are excited to announce that CAPS will continue to be taught at Johns Hopkins SAIS in the Fall 2019 semester.
+We are currently updating our curriculum and lecture materials; therefore, some of this repo will be "under construction," primarily in the "Supplemental" directory.
+The original course materials remain in the primary "Docs" directory.

 ___